MicrosoftDocs/cpp-docs/docs/ide/include-cleanup-overview.md

 Then use the dropdowns to configure how you want to be notified about opportunities to remove unused headers or add missing headers:

 :::image type="complex" source="media/vs2022-include-cleanup-option.png" alt-text="The Tools options dialog opened at Text Editor > C/C++ > Code Cleanup.":::
 The Enable # include cleanup checkbox is checked.
 The dropdowns for Remove unused includes suggestion level, and Add missing includes suggestion level, are shown.
 The contents of the dropdown are shown, which are: **Refactoring only**, **Suggestion**, **Warning**, and **Error**.
-The **Remove unused includes tags** dropdown offers the same options but also adds dimmed.
+The **Remove unused includes suggestion level** dropdown offers the same options but also adds dimmed.
 :::image-end:::

 The options are:

-**Refactoring only**\
+**Refactoring only**

-The cleanup tool offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include` or place the cursor on the `#include` line and press Ctrl+period:
+The cleanup tool offers actions it can take through the quick action menu when you hover the mouse pointer over an `#include`, or place the cursor on the `#include` line and press Ctrl+period:

 :::image type="complex" source="media/include-cleanup-refactor-lightbulb.png" alt-text="A screenshot of the quick action to remove an unused header":::
 When hovering the cursor over # include iostream, a light bulb appears with the text that # include iostream isn't used in this file."